jlat96/CS470_NBody_2019/README.md

 # CS 470 Research - NBody Problem
+This problem was researched in Spring 2019 by Ben Bole, John Latino, Richard Bimmer, and Kevin Kelly under Dr. Mike Lam.
+We wished to compare parallel methods of various approaches to the N-Bodies Simulation Problem.
+In this repository we contain code for all of the algorithms which we compared as well as a directory for testing those algorithms.
 ## src
 This directory contains all source code for the three impmenentations we analyized in order to simulate the N-Bodies Problem.
 All of our directories tackle the problem of gravitational N-Bodies, other forces are not taken into account.
 ### Barnes-Hut Similation